AI Chat labeling

 To help manage your usage of AI Labeling Tokens, you can exclude specific conversations from being processed:

-- Exclude Chats in Rooms: Select one or more chat rooms where the metric should not be applied.
-Chats originating from these rooms will be skipped, thus saving tokens.
+Exclude Chats in Rooms: Select one or more chat rooms where the metric should not be applied.
+Chats originating from these rooms will be skipped.
 This is recommended for rooms that generate low-value or high-volume, repetitive chats and testing rooms.

 Viewing Results in the Reporting Dashboard